 For organizations fraud is a zero value expense that only detracts from the bottom line and stopping fraud is an ongoing effort.
 In times of financial uncertainty, firms can seek to tighten their grip on costs to insure they can survive and thrive.
 Reducing fraud doesn’t have to be painful and when done properly even provides value in operational efficiencies at the agent and for fraud teams.

 Your Fraud Solution Can’t Rely Solely on Voice

-In certain situations, like the IVR, voice may not be available for analysis or maybe unavailable for a number of reasons, so we have strived to give our solutions the flexibility to use what factors are present to make the best possible decisions.
-Checking a suspected fraudster’s voice against a data set of known bad actors is one method you can use voice to detect for fraud.
+In certain situations, like in IVR fraud cases, voice may not be available for analysis or may be unavailable for a number of reasons, so we have strived to give our solutions the flexibility to use what factors are present to make the best possible decisions.
+Checking a suspected fraudster’s voice against a data set of known bad actors is one method you can use voice to detect fraud.
 We use this tactic as part of a larger solution, but often hear that using voice bio as a primary fraudster detection method results in detection rates below 25% or more.

 Pindrop Uses Multiple Factors to Stop Fraud

 Pindrop has been stopping fraud for our customers since 2012 and has prevented hundreds of millions of dollars in fraud losses.
-Along that journey we have uncovered not only how to detect fraudsters over the phone but also how they use other channels and at when in their processes.
-For example, using behavioral heuristics such as account changes, failed step ups, non-monetary transactions, reputation of the phonenumber accessing the account in the IVR, all are analyzed to assess if an account is at-risk of being defrauded.
+Along that journey, we have uncovered not only how to detect fraudsters over the phone but also how they use other channels and when in their processes.
+For example, using behavioral heuristics such as account changes, failed step-ups, non-monetary transactions, reputation of the phone number accessing the account in the IVR, all are analyzed to assess if an account is at-risk of being defrauded.
 Stopping the most amount of fraud includes watching accounts over time and analyzing calls as they come in and providing an accurate depiction of the call risk and account risk.
 These are both much better indicators of fraud than only checking against voices that have defrauded you previously.